MRKISS Library

 mrkiss_eerk_verner_9_8 |

-The equation to be solved is implimented in a user provided subroutine with one of the following two signatures:
+The equation to be solved is implemented in a user provided subroutine with one of the following two signatures:

 The arguments are as follows: